near/docs/docs/2.develop/contracts/actions.md

 ## Add Keys

-When you use actions to create a new account they do not have keys.
-This means that the account you just created is locked, and **cannot sign transactions** (e.g. to update its contract, delete itself, transfer money).
+When you use actions to create a new account, the created account does not have keys, meaning that it **cannot sign transactions** (e.g. to update its contract, delete itself, transfer money).
 However, their code **can** still call other contracts and transfer money as part of a **cross-contract call** (since another person is the `signer`), but that's it.

-To add functionality to the account you created, you need to add keys to it during creation.
+To enable using the account for something else than a smart contract, you need to add keys to it.
 You have two options:
 1. `add_access_key`: adds keys that only allow to call specific methods in a specific account.
 2. `add_full_access_key`: adds keys that give full access to the account.